 The form factor is similar to the AirPods Pro.
-Smaller earbuds with a short stem sit comfortably in your ear canal, and you can easily wear them for hours.
+Smaller earbuds with a short stem and silicone ear tips sit comfortably in your ear canal, and you can easily wear them for hours.

 While they’re not the most stable, they at least don’t cause fatigue.

 The most impressive part is the noise cancellation, blocking sound to a high degree.
 They can definitely compete with the best noise cancelling earbuds our there.

 EP-N7 also do an excellent job with call quality, picking your voice nice and clear, regardless of the situation.

 7. EarFun Free Pro